Revanthraja/Revanthraja/README.md

 - 👋 Hi, I’m @Revanthraja M
 - 👀 I’m interested in Datascience ,AI and ML and Blockchain
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning in SJCIT
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me using revanthrajam@gmail.com

 <!---
 Revanthraja/Revanthraja is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.